 Most markings such as bars, breaks, and dots denote obstacles such as financial difficulties, outside influences, health problems (migraines) or other setbacks during their life.

-- Crossbars are short lines which cut the head line, sometimes only one is seen, other times there are many.
+- Crossbars are short lines that cut the head line, sometimes only one is seen, and other times there are many.
 They have no beginning or end in a way that they don’t touch other lines.
 The depth of the line is essential.
 If thick and red, it can point to a current issue such as fever, headache or brain disorder.

 - A cross is unfavourable as it denotes a setback, mental block or self-deception.